Is a Correction Looming Ahead for Colgate-Palmolive Company (CL)

 CL’s Market Performance

-CL stocks went up by 0.52% for the week, with a monthly drop of -2.69% and a quarterly performance of -7.17%, while its annual performance rate touched 0.19%.
-The volatility ratio for the week stands at 1.16% while the volatility levels for the past 30 days are set at 1.08% for Colgate-Palmolive Company.
-The simple moving average for the period of the last 20 days is -0.96% for CL stocks with a simple moving average of -4.26% for the last 200 days.
+CL stocks went down by -1.56% for the week, with a monthly drop of -3.55% and a quarterly performance of -6.47%, while its annual performance rate touched 0.45%.
+The volatility ratio for the week stands at 1.31% while the volatility levels for the past 30 days are set at 1.08% for Colgate-Palmolive Company.
+The simple moving average for the period of the last 20 days is -1.79% for CL stocks with a simple moving average of -5.46% for the last 200 days.

 Analysts’ Opinion of CL

-Many brokerage firms have already submitted their reports for CL stocks, with UBS repeating the rating for CL by listing it as a “Buy.”
-The predicted price for CL in the upcoming period, according to UBS is $95 based on the research report published on June 24th of the current year 2021.
+Many brokerage firms have already submitted their reports for CL stocks, with Deutsche Bank repeating the rating for CL by listing it as a “Buy.”
+The predicted price for CL in the upcoming period, according to Deutsche Bank is $86 based on the research report published on September 20th of the current year 2021.

-Credit Suisse, on the other hand, stated in their research note that they expect to see CL reach a price target of $95, previously predicting the price at $80.
-The rating they have provided for CL stocks is “Outperform” according to the report published on June 09th, 2021.
+UBS, on the other hand, stated in their research note that they expect to see CL reach a price target of $95.
+The rating they have provided for CL stocks is “Buy” according to the report published on June 24th, 2021.

-Credit Suisse gave a rating of “Neutral” to CL, setting the target price at $80 in the report published on February 01st of the current year.
+Credit Suisse gave a rating of “Outperform” to CL, setting the target price at $95 in the report published on June 09th of the current year.

-During the last 5 trading sessions, CL rose by +0.52%, which changed the moving average for the period of 200-days by -8.79% in comparison to the 20-day moving average, which settled at $77.92.
-In addition, Colgate-Palmolive Company saw -9.60% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CL fell by -1.56%, which changed the moving average for the period of 200-days by -11.16% in comparison to the 20-day moving average, which settled at $77.43.
+In addition, Colgate-Palmolive Company saw -10.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CL starting from Shotts Philip G., who sale 12,737 shares at the price of $79.95 back on Aug 16.
-After this action, Shotts Philip G. now owns 43,264 shares of Colgate-Palmolive Company, valued at $1,018,323 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CL starting from Massey Sally, who sale 610 shares at the price of $77.18 back on Sep 14.
+After this action, Massey Sally now owns 7,321 shares of Colgate-Palmolive Company, valued at $47,079 using the latest closing price.

-Daniels Jennifer, the CLO and Secretary of Colgate-Palmolive Company, sale 20,290 shares at $79.11 during a trade that took place back on Aug 05, which means that Daniels Jennifer is holding 40,357 shares at $1,605,136 based on the most recent closing price.
+Kooyman John W, the Chief of Staff of Colgate-Palmolive Company, sale 635 shares at $77.18 during a trade that took place back on Sep 14, which means that Kooyman John W is holding 7,510 shares at $49,008 based on the most recent closing price.

 Stock Fundamentals for CL